aathn/mvk18/docs/source/development.rst

 Sprint 6 (19/3 - 4/4)
 --------
-- Created a basic configuration file which held the directional angle for the camera and the accepted view angles
+- Created a basic config file which held the directional angle for the camera and the accepted view angles
 	- Satisfied :need:`FREQ_18`, :need:`FREQ_19`
-- Researched stream services.
+- Researched stream services
 - Changed FREQ_17 and FREQ_19

 Sprint 7 (4/4 - 5/9)